Employment Relations Authority Officer

 Tēnei tūranga – About the role

-The Employment Relations Authority helps to resolve employment relationship problems.
-It does this by investigating and making decisions based on the merits of the case, not on technicalities.
-It is a Tribunal set up under the Employment Relations Act.
+The Employment Relations Authority (the Authority) helps to resolve employment relationship problems.
+It does this by investigating and making determinations based on the merits of the case, not on technicalities.
+It is a Tribunal established under the Employment Relations Act 2000.

 Ngā herenga – Requirements of the role